lamansky/conscript.js/readme.md

 #### Parameters

-* Optional: Object argument:
-    * `defaultLeft` (any): A value to be used as the left operand for operations that omit a left operand.
-    * `vars` (function, object, or Map)
+1. `vars` (function, object, or Map)
     * If `vars` is a function, it is called whenever Conscript comes across an identifier, and is passed two arguments: the identifier name, and a `notAVar` symbol to be returned if the identifier is not a variable.
     * If `vars` is an object or Map, its keys are considered the variables to which the values are mapped.
+2. Optional: Object argument:
+    * `defaultLeft` (any): A value to be used as the left operand for operations that omit a left operand.

 #### Return Value